-Referential demonstrative denotes to an object having the same characteristics with the thing in the mind of speaker.
-It has three semantic distinctions: semeniqand semeniqanfor proximal, sementiaqand sementiaqanfor medial and semenuqand semenuqanfor distal. example (8) gives illustration for semeniqanwhich is glossed PRD (proximal -referential demonstrative)
+Referential demonstrative denotes an object having the same characteristics as the thing in the mind of speaker.
+It has three semantic distinctions: semeniqandsemeniqanfor proximal, sementiaqandsementiaqanfor medial and semenuqandsemenuqanfor distal.
+Example (8) gives illustration for semeniqan, which is glossed PRD (proximal -referential demonstrative)

-B) Beli-ang-qsemeniqanamak-q
+8) Beli-ang-qsemeniqanamak-q

 Buy-Link-1sg like this father-1sg.Poss

-" father, buy me like this one"
+" Father, buy me like this one."

-Pragmatically, demonstrative pronoun takes important role in determining the cognitive status of demonstrative based on Givenness Hierarchy proposed by Gundel (1993).
-In this case, demonstrative pronoun can some statuses based on the context of the object; when the object is very well- known by both speaker and hearer, the status can be "familiar", "activated", and "in focus".
-It can for instance be 'in focus' when the object is visible in the speech situation and the object becomes the topic of conversation between the speaker and hearer (Sutarman and Hanafi, 2020).
+Pragmatically, the demonstrative pronoun plays an important role in determining the cognitive status of demonstrative based on the Givenness Hierarchy proposed by Gundel (1993).
+In this case, demonstrative pronouns can have some statuses based on the context of the object; when the object is very well-known by both speaker and hearer, the status can be "familiar", "activated", and "in focus".
+It can, for instance, be 'in focus' when the object is visible in the speech situation, and the object becomes the topic of conversation between the speaker and hearer (Sutarman and Hanafi, 2020).